micro/micro/README.md

 ## Example Service

-Micro includes a Go framework for writing services and wraps gRPC for the core IDL and transport.
+Micro includes a Go framework for writing services wrapping gRPC for the core IDL and transport.

 Define services in proto: